 From time to time, the Company may be a party to litigation and subject to claims incident to the ordinary course of business on in connection with the matters discussed above.
 Although the results of litigation and claims cannot be predicted with certainty, the Company currently believes that the final outcome of these matters will not have a material adverse effect on its business.
-Regardless of the outcome, litigation can have an adverse impact on the Company because of judgment, defense and settlement costs, diversion of management resources and other factors.
-At each reporting period, the Company evaluates whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under ASC 450, Contingencies.
-Legal fees are expensed as incurred.
+Regardless of the outcome, litigation can have an adverse impact on the

-Note 13.
-Income Taxes (cont.)
+Note 12.
+Commitments and Contingencies (cont.)